Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Triggering event: AAC player uses a synonym (e.g., “go” for Move, “hop” for Jump).

-Preconditions: Synonym mapping table exists (configured by developer or default set); Whisper and command mapper active.
+Preconditions: Synonym mapping table exists (configured by developer or default set); Speech to text model and command mapper active.

 Normal flow:
-    1. System captures the utterance and Whisper produces text (e.g., “hop”).
+    1. System captures the utterance and model transcribes it (e.g., “hop”).
     2. The command-mapping module looks up the token in the synonym table.
     3. “hop” is mapped to canonical command Jump.
     4. API issues Jump to the game.